-- 4.1.
-To be reaccredited, specialists are required to maintain their accreditation as follows: - a.
-Hold a currently valid practising certificate - b.
-Have NOT been subject to any professional disciplinary proceedings or charged and convicted of a serious crime - c.
-Have been substantially involved in the full-time practice of building and construction (B&C) law - d.
-Have been engaged in continuing professional development (CPD) in the said practice area - e.
+- d.
+Have NOT been subject to any professional disciplinary proceedings or charged and convicted of a serious crime - e.
+Have been substantially involved in the full-time practice of the practice area for which they are seeking reaccreditation - f.
+Have been engaged in continuing professional development (CPD) in the said practice area - g.
 Pay the required reaccreditation fee before the closing reaccreditation application date - 4.2.
-Specialists are advised to maintain a record of the practice work done and CPD activities attended.
+Specialists are advised to maintain a record of the practice work done and CPD activities attended in the practice area for which they have been accredited.
 Sample logs for this purpose are provided on the Specialist Accreditation Scheme website. - 4.3.
-The SAL's decision to award or deny reaccreditation is final and is not required to provide any reasons for the said decision.
+The SAL's decision to award or deny reaccreditation is final and is not required to provide reasons for the said decision. - 4.4.
+There is no right of appeal against a decision not to reaccredit a specialist.